proofit404/stories/docs/faq.rst

 and feel.
 We are open to all ideas!
 Please, experiment with DSL more!

-If you want try to build another DSL version with the same semantics, here are the most quickest way to prototype it:
+If you want to try to build another DSL version with the same semantics, here are the quickest way to prototype it:

-1. There is ``examples`` module in tests, which contains all possible DSL expressions written down.
+1. There is ``examples`` module in tests, which contains all possible DSL expressions are written down.
 2. Rewrite each expression in your version of the DSL.
 3. Implement DSL inside ``stories`` module without touching a single line of tests.